OyaCanli/awesome-android-oem-issues/README.md

 ## Browsing OEM Issues

-Issues reported by the community are listed [here](https://oyacanli.github.io/awesome-android-oem-issues/).
+Issues reported by the community are listed [on our website](https://oyacanli.github.io/awesome-android-oem-issues/).

-OEM issues are composed as GitHub discussions.
-You can [access them](https://github.com/OyaCanli/awesome-android-oem-issues/discussions) and start browsing through the issues.
+Discussions for each issue are located in the discussions section of this repository.
+So alternatively, you can directly access them through [discussions](https://github.com/OyaCanli/awesome-android-oem-issues/discussions).
 You can filter by the categories on the left, and you can use the search box if you look for something specific.

 ## How to Contribute